bitrise-io/devcenter/docs/infrastructure/virtual-machines.md

 ## iOS Simulator version & SDK support

-All the iOS Simulator versions which can be installed through *Xcode -> Preferences -> Downloads* are installed and available.
+All the iOS Simulator versions which can be installed through *Xcode -> Preferences -> Components* are installed and available.